Policy for Serving Persons with Disabilities

 - Staff shall go beyond the normal level of service to make the library accessible to qualified WCU students, faculty and staff with disabilities.
 This includes, but is not limited to: reading brief documents; paging materials; and using PILOT and the Internet.
 Also, the service will include retrieving books from the stacks, journals from the Serials Department, or any other formatted material the library may own.

 - Photocopying of printed material and microfilm/fiche is at the user's expense.

 - Elevators are equipped to serve the visually impaired.
 Braille numbers appear next to the buttons to push for floor selection, as well as Braille numbers outside the elevator designating which floor you are on.
 The double door elevator has a bell tone that sounds from inside when passing the floors and when the door is in the "open" and "close" position.

 - Microfiche reader-printer (Serials) offering 50X magnification.

-- Other equipment available from the Reference Desk include a magnifying lens, available upon request with some form of user ID.
+- Other equipment available from the Reference Desk includes a magnifying lens, available upon request with some form of user ID.

 - All public access computers have Magnifier to enlarge text.
 The icon for Magnifier appears on the Windows desktop.